MicrosoftDocs/windows-dev-docs/terminal/cascadia-code.md

 # Cascadia Code

-Cascadia Code is a new monospaced font from Microsoft that provides a fresh experience for command line applications and text editors.
+Cascadia Code is a new monospaced font from Microsoft that provides a fresh experience for command-line applications and text editors.
 Cascadia Code was developed alongside Windows Terminal.
 This font is most recommended to be used with terminal applications and text editors such as Visual Studio and Visual Studio Code.

 ## Cascadia Code versions